e2eSolutionArchitect/migrate-ado-to-ghe/README.md

 - [Multiple Organizations migration](#)

 Note:
-- There is a size limit over which importer doesn't work. migration file size > (it may change over time)
+- There is a size limit over which importer doesn't work. migration file size > 10GB (it may change, please verify)